Abraham in Flames, an opera for girls chorus

 Christine Crook (Costume Design)

-Featuring the Young Women’s Chorus of SF and
+Young Women’s Chorus of SF and

 The Living Earth Show